liamr/help-our-nhs-gatsby/content/infoPages/project.md

 Through friends and colleagues in the music and events industry, an initial suggestion for a few well-known artists to assist with fundraising has grown arms and legs to result in a fundraising raffle with over three dozen contributors, presented under the title “NHS Fest”.

-We have formed a partnership with The Prince & Princess of Wales Hospice, which allows Help Our NHS to operate as a stand-alone project within their existing infrastructure – something that has taken Help Our NHS from an idea to a very real & tangible project.
+We have formed a partnership with The Prince & Princess of Wales Hospice, which allows Help Our Frontline to operate as a stand-alone project within their existing infrastructure – something that has taken Help Our Frontline from an idea to a very real & tangible project.
 We will be utilizing money raised from the raffle, donations and sales of merchandise to immediately secure stock and start organising & distributing items across the country.
 The amount of money raised will determine the duration of the project, but our goal is to maintain a regular supply of beneficial items during this outbreak and perhaps beyond.

 Our most recent development is connecting with like-minded projects, such as People Powered & MedSupplyUK, who seek to assist with more practical requirements on the frontline.
-This is an area that wasn’t first considered within the scope of Help Our NHS, but is certainly something we would love to assist with if possible.
+This is an area that wasn’t first considered within the scope of Help Our Frontline, but is certainly something we would love to assist with if possible.

 - - -